-All students will feel safe and connected at school.
+All students will feel the school is safe and organized whether on distance learning or while on campus upon school reopening.

 Provide Restorative Justice Training to teacher teams, Olweus teams to help train staff, Mindfulness training and circles in class on a weekly basis or more often.